Risk Factors of Eating Disorders

 There are many other risk factors for the development of an eating disorder, so if you have questions or concerns related to this topic, please do not hesitate to reach out to a local specialized health care professional, including a registered dietitian who has expertise in the area of eating disorders.

 Our Eating Disorder Dietitians on our team can help provide you with the confidential supportive care to meet you where you are at and work with you to progress recovery at a pace you can manage.
+We’ll guide you to heal your relationship with food and your body.

 We also work collaboratively with your physician and therapist to ensure we are helping you move forward with the right type of support needed to assist you.

-Learn more about eating disorders:
+Learn more about eating disorders from our Registered Dietitians:

 Jana Spindler